itpplasma/GORILLA/README.md

 As an input it takes ....

 ... the following input files which can be found in the folder `INPUT/`
-* `tetra_grid.inp`
+* `tetra_grid.inp`                       (Input file for settings of the tetrahedronal grid used in GORLLA)
-* `gorilla.inp`
+* `gorilla.inp`                             (Input file for settings of GORILLA)
-* `gorilla_plot.inp`
-* `field_divB0.inp`
-* `preload_for_SYNCH.inp`
+* `gorilla_plot.inp`                   (Input file for the program for the analysis of guiding-center orbits)
+* `field_divB0.inp`                     (Input file for loading g-file equilibria - Do not change this file.)
+* `preload_for_SYNCH.inp`         (Input file for splining magnetic field data of g-file equilibria - Do not change this file.)

 ... and the MHD equilibrium files which can be found in the folder `MHD_EQUILIBRIA/`
     * VMEC NetCDF equlibrium (File name can be specified in `tetra_grid.inp`.)
     * g-file equilibrium (File name can be specified in `tetra_grid.inp`.)

-Five example input files with explanation of each parameter can be found in `RUN/example_1` - `RUN/example_5`.
+## Examples

+Five examples for plotting Poincaré cuts, full guiding-center orbits and the appropriate time evolution of invariants of motion can be found in `EXAMPLES/example_1` - `EXAMPLES/example_5`.
+There, the necessary soft links are already created and the input files are given as an example.
-After appropriate compilation, the code can be executed in all of these 5 example folders.
+After appropriate compilation of GORILLA, the code can be executed in all of these 5 example folders, respectively.
+For the visualization of the output of these five examples, appropriate plotting methods are at disposal at. `PYTHON/example_1_plot.py` - `PYTHON/example_5_plot.py`.
+For plotting with MATLAB, see below.

+### Example 1
+* Compute a collisionless guiding-center orbit with GORILLA for a trapped Deuterium particle.
+* Use a field-aligned grid for a non-axisymmetric VMEC MHD equilibrium.
+* Use the GORILLA option Runge-Kutta 4.
+* Create a figure with the Poincaré sections ($v_\parallel = 0$) in cylindrical and symmetry flux coordinates.
+* Compute the normalized parallel adiabatic invariant as a function of banana bounces.

+### Example 2
+* Compute a collisionless guiding-center orbit with GORILLA for a passing Deuterium particle.
+* Use a field-aligned grid for a non-axisymmetric VMEC MHD equilibrium.
+* Use the GORILLA option Runge-Kutta 4.
+* Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.
+* Compute the normalized total energy as a function of toroidal mappings.

+### Example 3
+* Compute a collisionless guiding-center orbit with GORILLA for a passing Deuterium particle.
+* Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file)
+* Use the GORILLA option Runge-Kutta 4.
+* Create a figure with the Poincaré plots (\varphi = 0) in cylindrical and symmetry flux coordinates.
+* Compute the normalized toroidal angular momentum as a function of toroidal mappings.

+### Example 4
+* Compute collisionless guiding-center orbits with GORILLA for two passing and one trapped Deuterium particle.
+* Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file)
+* Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.

+### Example 5
+* Compute collisionless guiding-center orbits with GORILLA for a passing and a trapped Deuterium particle.
+* Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file).
+* Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$) for both orbits.

+### Generation of input files, plotting and tutorial with MATLAB
-Moreover, a detailed explanation of all examples including the generation of the appropriate input files and plotting of the results with MATLAB can be found in the folder `matlab_test_cases`.
-There, a step-by-step tutorial in form of a MATLAB Live Script with the name `plot_poincare.mlx` is at disposal as well.
+Moreover, a detailed explanation of all examples including the generation of the appropriate input files (including the example folders in `EXAMPLES/`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
+Here, the results of GORILLA with different polynominal orders and Runge-Kutta 4 are compared.
+In addition, a step-by-step tutorial in form of a MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as well.

-## References
+## References for GORILLA
-When using this code for scientific publications, please cite the references [1] and [2]:
+When using this code for scientific publications, please cite both references [1] and [2]:

 [1] M. Eder, C.G.
 Albert, L.M.P.
 Bauer, S.V.
 Kasilov and W. Kernbichler
 “Quasi-geometric integration of guiding-center orbits in piecewise linear toroidal fields”